-FILTER CYCLE 1 and 2, if duration and date for filtering the spa.
-For FILTER CYCLE 1 and 2, if duration is set to zero the system will do a purge cycle at the start time setting.
+FILTER CYCLE 1 and 2, if duration is set to zero the system will do a purge cycle at the start time setting.
 With FILTER CYCLE highlight press MENU to enter FILTER CYCLE 1, 2, 3, or 4 setting.
 Select a FILTER CYCLE and press MENU again to enter TIME/DURATION setting screen.
 In this screen, press MENU to move between HOURS, MINUTES and DAYS setting; UP/DOWN to change the values and RETURN to exit and confirm the setting.